-- Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Hats, coats, bandannas, sweat bands, and sunglasses may not be worn in the building during the school day. - Hair styles, dress, and accessories that pose a safety hazard are not permitted during physical education. - Clothing with holes, rips, tears, and clothing that is otherwise poorly fitting, showing skin and/or undergarments may not be worn at school. - The length of shorts or skirts must be appropriate for the school environment. - Appropriate footwear must be worn at all times. - If there is any doubt about dress and appearance, the building principal will make the final decision. - Students whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject to discipline.
+- Display religious messages on items of clothing to the same extent students are permitted to display other messages; - Wear attire that is part of the student's religious practice; - Wear or display expressive items, such as a button, as long as such items do not contribute to disruption by substantially interfering with discipline or with the rights of others; and - Wear the uniform of a nationally recognized youth organization such as Boy Scouts or Girl Scouts on regular meeting days. - Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Hats, coats, bandannas, sweat bands, and sunglasses may not be worn in the building during the school day. - Clothing with holes, rips, tears, and clothing that is otherwise poorly fitting, showing skin and/or undergarments may not be worn at school. - The length of shorts or skirts must be appropriate for the school environment. - Appropriate footwear must be worn at all times.

+- If there is any doubt about dress and appearance, the building principal will make the final decision. - Students whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject to discipline.